Pulpit panic: Half of Protestant clerics looking for exits, survey reports

 He said that 94% of priests “strongly agreed or agreed” with the statement that “overall, I am happy as a priest” and that 88% either agreed or strongly agreed with the statement, “If I had to do it all over again, I would still become a priest.”

-Ihsan A. Bagby, an associate professor of Arabic and Islamic Studies at the University of Kentucky who studies trends in Islamic mosques, told The Washington Times he did not ask a specific question in his 2020 poll.
+Ihsan A. Bagby, an associate professor of Arabic and Islamic Studies at the University of Kentucky who studies trends in Islamic mosques, told The Washington Times he did not ask a specific question about clergy considering leaving their positions in his 2020 poll.

 But “it is widely known that there is dissatisfaction among imams,” Mr. Bagby said.
 “I noticed that some of those American-born, traditionally-trained imams have left their positions.”